daibopku/daibo/README.md

 ### Research

 My research interests lie on Intuitive Theory in Cognitive Science.
-Currently, I work with [*Yixin Zhu*](https://www.yzhu.io/) on Violation of Expectation projects for intuitive physics.
+Currently, I work with [*Yixin Zhu*](https://www.yzhu.io/) on Violation of Expectation (VoE) projects for intuitive physics.

-### Background
+Intuitive physics is not really physics, but refers to the initial and fundamental human cognition of the world.
+I focus on how to build a machine to learn intuitive physical knowledge with human-like performance.
+This research not only helps to build a machine that thinks like a people, but also helps us to learn more about possible human cognitive simulations.

 ### Publications

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+1. *"Tensor force role in β decays analyzed within the Gogny-interaction shell model."*  **B. Dai**, B. S. Hu, Y. Z. Ma, J. G. Li, S. M. Wang, C. W. Johnson, and F. R. Xu.
+Phys.
+Rev. C 103, 064327 (2021)
+2. *“Population dynamics of molecular nitrogen initiated by intense femtosecond laser pulses.”* Peng Wang, Chengyin Wu, Mingwei Lei, **Bo Dai**, Hong Yang, Hongbing Jiang, and Qihuang Gong.
+Phys.
+Rev. A 92, 063412 (2015).
+3.